oliviawestmacottssw/SSW.Rules.Content/rules/figures---do-you-add-useful-and-concise-figure-text/rule.md

 ---

-When you add an image to a website or application, it is so useful to add a figure underneath it to describe your image.
+​When you add an image to a website or application, it is so useful to add a figure underneath it to describe your image.
 Tip: Prefix it with the actual word "Figure: ".

 (This is the same as how Microsoft Word does it when you add a caption.)

 It's the best way of ensuring you catch users' attention to the content of your page.
-When you're scanning a newspaper for interesting articles, you'll check out the pictures, read the accompanying description, and if it sounds interesting you'll go back and read the article.
+When you're scanning a newspaper for interesting articles, you'll check out the pictures, read the accompanying description, and if it sounds interesting you'll go back and read the article​.​

 Users read websites in a similar fashion.
 Catch their attention with an image, and then keep it with a useful description.
 Don't just describe what the image is; say what it's used for in the context of the document.